EZMarvin/Learning-notes/4_Database/SQL Notes.md

         - explicit transactions
             explicitly define both start and end of transaction

-    @@trancount - depth of the executed begin trans block
+    @@trancount - depth of the executed begin trans block (nest tran)

-set savepoint -
+    ACID test
+    * atomicity 原子 - management
+        - work is atomic (all done or fail)
+    * consistency 一致 -
+        - data is integrity and consistent
+        - structure is correct
+    * isolation 隔离 - isolation
+        - work is isolated and not interferred other tran
+    * durability 持续 -  loging
+        - change is permanently

+set savepoint - serves as intermediate point in a transaction/ where you want to rollback a portion of work
 ```sql
         begin transaction
         save {transaction | tran} savepoint_name